Sustainable Development Goals (SDGs)

 Collectively, all partners can support communication of the new agenda, strengthening partnerships for implementation, and filling in the gaps in available data for monitoring and review.
 As Co-Chair of the UNDG Sustainable Development Working Group, UNDP will lead the preparation of Guidelines for National SDG Reports which are relevant and appropriate for the countries in which we work.

-UNDP is deeply involved in all processes around the SDG roll out.
+UNDP is deeply involved in all processes around the Sustainable Development Goal roll out.
 We are bringing our extensive programming experience to bear in supporting countries to develop their national SDG efforts.

 Related publicationsView More